Edward L. Morse: Career

 He taught international relations at Princeton University's Woodrow Wilson School of Public and International Affairs from 1969 to 1975.
 From 1975 to 1978, Morse was a senior research fellow at the Council on Foreign Relations.

 In 1978, Morse joined the U.S. Department of State, where he was initially executive assistant to the Undersecretary for Economic Affairs.
 In 1979, Morse became Deputy Assistant Secretary of State for International Energy Policy, and was the U.S. representative at the International Energy Agency, under the Carter and Reagan administrations.

 From 1981 to 1984, he worked at Phillips Petroleum Co., where he was Director for International Affairs.
 He was a co-founder and Managing Director at PFC Energy from 1984 to 1996.
 He was president of the Petroleum Intelligence Weekly, a premier journal for energy intelligence, from 1988 to 1999.
 In 1999, Morse joined Hess Energy Trading Co. as a senior executive.

 In 2001, Morse chaired a task force on energy security, sponsored jointly by the Council on Foreign Relations and the James A. Baker III Institute at Rice University.

-In 2006, Morse joined Lehman Brothers as a managing director and chief energy economist, where he built a world-class team as part of the #1-ranked fixed-income research group.
+In 2006, Morse joined Lehman Brothers as a managing director and chief energy economist.
 Upon its bankruptcy in 2008, Morse moved to Louis Capital Markets.
 In January 2010, Edward Morse joined Credit Suisse as Head of Commodities Research.
 In 2011, Morse was hired by Citigroup to be their Global Head of Commodities Research.

 He is chairman of the New York Energy Forum, and serves on the academic advisory boards at Columbia University's School of International and Public Affairs and Johns Hopkins University's School of Advanced International Studies.
 He is a member of Oxford Energy Policy Club, the Council on Foreign Relations, and an editor of The Geopolitics of Energy.
 For his pioneering contributions to energy research, he was honored by the International Association for Energy Economics.